jayhill90/genesis-generator/readme.txt

 == Description ==

-### Work In Progress
+This plugin adds a WP-CLI command to be able to generate a Genesis Sample theme, with all of the replacements being complete.
+This is a work in progress, and is meant as a proof of concept on how valuable this could be to Genesis core.

+I value feedback so if there's anything amiss feel free to open up an issue or hit me on twitter @wpdevlife.

 == Installation ==

 Upload to your plugins folder and activate.

-Then open up WP CLI and run `wp scaffold genesis theme-slug --author=authorname --uri=website.com`
+Then open up WP CLI and run:

+`wp scaffold genesis my-theme --author="Jay Hill" --uri="wpdev.life" --description="My awesome theme" --theme_uri="testinproduction.systems"`

 == Frequently Asked Questions ==